andrewraj/gatsby-starter-foundation/src/content/pages/index.md

   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+She is an award winning audio engineer, based in some corner in Malaysia.